 Does accreditation matter?

 The last key point here is the vast difference in education between accredited and non-accredited ND programs.
 The Council on Naturopathic Medical Education (CNME) accredits naturopathic medical programs.
 NDs from accredited schools have a minimum of 7 years of post-secondary education.
 This includes at least three years of university and prerequisites in chemistry, biology, and psychology.
 Naturopathic medicine is a four year program offered by six schools in North America.
-Upon completion of the program, naturopathic doctors are qualified to work as primary care physicians.
+Upon completion of the program, naturopathic doctors are qualified to work as primary care practitioners.

 Naturopathic medicine is a regulated profession in five Canadian provinces (BC, Saskatchewan, Manitoba, Ontario, and Nova Scotia) and many states in the US.
 For more information on naturopathic medicine, check out the Canadian Association of Naturopathic Doctors (CAND) and the Ontario Association of Naturopathic Doctors (OAND).